rust-lang/blog.rust-lang.org/posts/inside-rust/2023-05-02-stabilizing-async-fn-in-trait.md

 ## MVP Part 1: Core support for "async functions in traits"

 The easiest way to explain what we are going to stabilize is to use a code example.
-To start, we will permit the use of `async fn` in traits definitions...
+To start, we will permit the use of `async fn` in trait definitions...

 ```rust
 trait HealthCheck {